 In today’s business world, it is a common thing for almost every specialist to have an email signature.
 What is an email signature?
-It is a block at the end of the emails that enlists the information about the sender.
+It is a block at the end of your emails that enlist the information about the sender.
+They reflect your business, that’s why it is of great importance for the success of your business.
+Essential parts of an email signature include company logo, name, social media icons, in some cases it may include a call-to-action banner.

-What a professional email signature should have
+What should you include in a professional email signature?

-- Personal photo/company logo (sometimes both can be used)
+• Personal photo/company logo (sometimes both can be used).

-- Personal and business details
+• Personal and business details.

-- Social media icons
+• Social media icons.

 In some cases, it might also include:

-- Your work schedule, so that the recipient knows when they can reach out to you
+• Your work schedule, so that the recipient knows when they can reach out to you.

-- Your office’s address
+• Your office’s address.

-- Relevant links, in the form of a call-to-action banner
+• Relevant links, in the form of a call-to-action banner.

-The headline of a professional email signature should definitely be your name that is followed by your affiliation, which is usually your job title, your company, etc. To highlight the name of your company and get the attention of recipients, you can add a logo.
+The headline of a professional signature should definitely be your name that is followed by your affiliation, which is usually your job title, your company, etc. To highlight the name of your company and get the attention of recipients, you can add a logo.

-Further, you should include your contact details – it can be your contact phone number, your website, your office address, in some cases it is even possible to add your email once again so that it’s easier for a recipient to copy it, however most of the time the reply button will do.
+Further, you should include your contact details – it can be your contact phone number, your website, your office address.
+In some cases it is even possible to add your email once again so that it’s easier for a recipient to copy it.
+However, most of the time the reply button will do.

 In order to highlight the abovementioned information, it’s important to use the icons for better visibility.
 Another option is to use first letters, which are less visual, but the idea is clear (t – telephone number; m – mobile phone number; e – email address; etc.)

-- Get rid of unnecessary information.
+• Get rid of unnecessary information.
 It’s better to be concise and exclude the email address in our email signature, since the reader may use the reply button.
 Keep in mind, there is no need to add three different phone numbers, only one relevant number that leads to you will be much more than enough.

-- Be sure the links you add are relevant for the recipient.
+• Be sure the links you add are relevant for the recipient.
 Add a hyperlink to your website, social media, etc. only if you are sure the recipient will be interested in it.

-- Be careful with what number you include in your signature.
+• Be careful with what number you include in your signature.
 Make sure that the number you added is the one you actively use.
 If you are not interested in receiving phone calls, don’t add it.
 If you do not deliver what you promised, why bother promising?

-- Make sure the contact details you add belong to you.
+• Make sure the contact details you add belong to you.
 There are cases when people prefer to add third-party calling services instead of their real contact details.
 Thus, it unknowingly results in reputational damage.

-- Be consistent in terms of colors.
+• Be consistent in terms of colors.
 Make sure your social media icons match your logo and overall design.

-- Don’t forget to include international prefix in your contact number.
+• Don’t forget to include international prefix in your contact number.
 Most of the businesses operate around the world nowadays.
 Thus, in order to prevent your international colleagues from potential issues related to misdialing your contact number, make sure your number has an international prefix.

-Even though your email signature section is not the first thing that your clients and colleagues see, your image and logo are still the most memorable parts of it.
+Even though your signature section is not the first thing that your clients and colleagues see, your image and logo are still the most memorable parts of it.

 Your image and logo are the face of your company.
 And that shouldn’t be a big surprise to you, our brain tends to capture visual content much easier than text.
 That’s why you should really focus on how to make your logo and image as attractive as possible.

-- Smile!
+• Smile!
 Smile!
 Smile!
 A smiling face is a very simple and straightforward thing that improves your image a lot.
 However, it may not be as simple as it seems.
 The most important thing is to make your smile friendly and natural.

-- Try not to overdo it – it may result in making it look fake.
+• Try not to overdo it – it may result in making it look fake.
 If you struggle to make a smiling face, you can try lowering your chin.
 It makes your face look friendlier than if you’re posing with your chin raised.

-- Make sure you crop your images properly.
+• Make sure you crop your images properly.
 The safest way would be to use proportions 250×250.

-- Don’t underestimate your background!
+• Don’t underestimate your background!
 Consider blurring it or using a plain, contrasting background that highlights your face.

 What about your company’s logo?
 The best possible solution would be to create a separate section for it.
-You can also create a GIF with your company’s logo and your image.
+You can also create a GIF with your company’s logo and your image

 For marketing specialists, the ability to gather analytic data might be of good use.
 By building a campaign URL and attaching the link to your banner, you will be able to gather all the necessary data you need.